eyeou/nabu/docs/ocr-ai-pipeline.md

    * OCR the content,
    * Transcribe the exact student name + grade text written on the copy,
    * Capture teacher comments per question,
-   * Produce targeted advice / program sections to review (without recomputing a score).
+   * Produce targeted advice / program sections to review (without recomputing a score — the grade is always extracted verbatim from the teacher’s annotation, never recalculated per page).
 3. We store each exam (`Assessment`) and the **student’s graded attempt** (`StudentAssessment`) in Postgres (Supabase) via Prisma.
 4. We update the student’s `StudentLessonStatus` and regenerate the AI summary (strengths/weaknesses/recommendations) using the same analyzed data.